 Mine sat together without any extras support needed, but you could add a few ¼” dowels cut into 3″ lengths.
 Drill holes using a less than ¼” drill bit and insert the dowel.
 Next, center and press the smaller pumpkin onto the dowel to make marks, and then drill in the coordinating spots.
 Slide the top pumpkin on and you are good to go.

-Time to fill the center with whatever your heart desires.
+Last, it’s time to fill the center with whatever your heart desires.
 Add a flower frog for a fresh arrangement, or use a vase, or and old soup or bean can for a metal effect.
-I chose to use an antique Ball jar to add a touch of color.
+Also, I chose to use an antique Ball jar to add a touch of color.

 For my fill, I found a dried bundle of wheat at the thrift store and thought it would be perfect.
 Hold the bundle in one hand and cut to desired length using garden shears.
 Lastly, wrap the bundle with a rubber band.